-- All tax-filing families with children under the age of 17 are eligible for the the Empire State child credit, New York State's supplement to the federal Child Tax Credit. - If you have a child dependent under the age of 17, file taxes, and live in New York State full-time (or are married to someone who is a full-time resident) you are eligible to receive this refundable tax credit in the next filing season. - Notably, the Empire State child credit includes parents who file their taxes using an Individual Taxpayer Identification Number (ITIN). - Filing taxes with an Individual Taxpayer Identification Number (ITIN): - ITINs are available to people who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible for, a Social Security number (SSN).
-Having an ITIN allows you to file taxes and claim tax credits that you are eligible for. - Please note that applying and getting approval for an ITIN can take up to a few months, so you should apply early instead of waiting until tax season. - To learn more about how to apply, which additional tax credits you could be eligible for, and other benefits to getting an ITIN, visit taxoutreach.org/tax-filing/itin. - For more information about the Empire State child credit, visit tax.ny.gov/pit/credits/ empire state child credit.htm.
+- All tax-filing families with children under the age of 17 are eligible for the the Empire State child credit, New York State's supplement to the federal Child Tax Credit. - If you have a child dependent under the age of 17, file taxes, and live in New York State full-time (or are married to someone who is a full-time resident) you are eligible to receive this refundable tax credit in the next filing season. - Notably, the Empire State child credit includes parents who file their taxes using an Individual Taxpayer Identification Number (ITIN). - For more information on applying for an ITIN, visit our Financial Empowerment page. - For more information about the Empire State child credit, visit tax.ny.gov/pit/credits/ empire state child credit.htm.